-Survey Date Description of Changes Since Last Survey Interpretation between 50m and 90m chainage.
-Overall, the beach levels are medium compared to the range recorded from previous surveys.
-Topographic Survey: Coatham Sands is covered by an annual topographic survey extending from the South Gare Breakwater, although the survey is contiguous with the 6-monthly Redcar Sands survey.
+Survey Date Description of Changes Since Last Survey Interpretation Topographic Survey: Coatham Sands is covered by an annual topographic survey extending from the South Gare Breakwater, although the survey is contiguous with the 6-monthly Redcar Sands survey.
 Data have been used to create a DGM (Appendix B - Map 1) using GIS.
-This shows that the beach contours recorded in Autumn 2016 were relatively shore parallel along the frontage, with a gently shelving beach slope.
-The beach is narrower and steeper to the north west of the subtle promontory around 1km SE of the breakwater and of shallower gradient further south-east.
-The GIS has also been used to calculate the differences between the current topographic (Autumn 2016) survey and the earlier topographic survey (Autumn 2015), as shown in Appendix B - Map 5, to identify areas of erosion and accretion.
-The topographic difference plot shows accretion is dominant over erosion, but there are large areas of negligible change.
-The beach to the east has seen little change with some patchy areas of accretion.
-The beach around the small promontory and to the west shows the most change, being dominated by accretion.
-In the centre of the bay there is a small section of alternating bands of accretion and erosion parallel to the shore.
+This shows that the beach contours recorded in Autumn 2017 were relatively shore parallel along the frontage, with a gently shelving beach slope.
+The beach is narrower and steeper to the north west of the subtle promontory around 1km SE of 16 th - 19 th October 2017 the breakwater and of shallower gradient further south-east.
+The GIS has also been used to calculate the differences between the current topographic (Autumn 2017) survey and the earlier topographic survey (Autumn 2016), as shown in Appendix B - Map 5, to identify areas of erosion and accretion.
+The topographic difference plot shows roughly equal areas of erosion and accretion, but there are large areas of negligible change.
+The beach to the east has seen little change with some patchy areas of both accretion and erosion.
+The beach around the small promontory and to the west is dominated by accretion with a narrow band of mid-beach erosion.
+In the centre of the bay there are alternating rough bands of accretion and erosion parallel to the shore.